vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 - "Success is the sum of small efforts, repeated day in and day out." - Robert Collier
 - "Success usually comes to those who are too busy to be looking for it." - Henry David Thoreau
 - "Opportunities don't happen.
 You create them." - Chris Grosser
-- "The only limit to our realization of tomorrow is our doubts of today." - Franklin D. Roosevelt

 ## Motivation and Inspiration